About

 I’m a free software advocate who’s spent time in hacker spaces and collaborative collectives.
 I find as much joy in a well-architected system as I do in helping a teammate unstick a problem or improving team processes.

-When I’m not at the keyboard, I’m usually with my kids exploring the Austrian Alps, or thinking about how we can build technology that makes the world a bit better.
+When I’m not at the keyboard, I’m usually with my kids exploring the Austrian Alps, or thinking about building technology that makes the world a bit better.
 I’m cautiously optimistic about the future - realistic about challenges, and excited about what we can create together.

 Some impressions from around here: